square/square-connect-go-sdk/swagger/docs/TeamApi.md

 > BulkCreateTeamMembersResponse BulkCreateTeamMembers(ctx, body)
 BulkCreateTeamMembers

 Creates multiple `TeamMember` objects.
-The created `TeamMember` objects will be returned on successful creates.
-This process is non-transactional and will process as much of the request as is possible.
-If one of the creates in the request cannot be successfully processed, the request will NOT be marked as failed, but the body of the response will contain explicit error information for this particular create.
-Learn about [Troubleshooting the Teams API](https://developer.squareup.com/docs/team/troubleshooting#bulkcreateteammembers).
+The created `TeamMember` objects are returned on successful creates.
+This process is non-transactional and processes as much of the request as possible.
+If one of the creates in the request cannot be successfully processed, the request is not marked as failed, but the body of the response contains explicit error information for the failed create.
+Learn about [Troubleshooting the Team API](https://developer.squareup.com/docs/team/troubleshooting#bulk-create-team-members).

 ### Required Parameters